A Unified Framework for Forward and Inverse Problems in Subsurface Imaging using Latent Space Translations: Introduction

 \section{Introduction}

 The goal of subsurface imaging is to identify the structure and geophysical properties of layers underneath the Earth's surface such as \textit{velocity maps} ($v$), which is useful for a number of applications including energy exploration, carbon capture and sequestration, and developing earthquake early warning systems \citep{zhang2013time}.
-A typical approach for subsurface imaging is to conduct seismic surveys, where the elastic wave energy generated from one or more controlled sources is made to propagate through the Earth's layers that are refracted, reflected, and received as \textit{seismic waveforms} ($p$) on the surface by multiple receivers.
-Mathematically, the relation between velocity maps and seismic waveforms is governed by the following acoustic wave equation expressed as a non-linear partial differential equation (PDE):
+A typical approach for subsurface imaging is to conduct seismic surveys, where the elastic wave energy generated from one or more controlled sources is made to propagate through the Earth's layers that are refracted, reflected, and received as \textit{seismic waveforms} ($p$) on the surface by multiple receivers. {Mathematically, the relation between velocity maps and seismic waveforms is governed by the following acoustic wave equation:

 where $x$, $z$, and $t$ represent the horizontal direction, depth, and time, respectively, and $\nabla^2$ is the Laplacian operator.
 Using Equation \ref{eq:wave_eq}, the \textit{forward problem} in subsurface imaging is to compute seismic waveforms $p$ given velocity maps $v$ by learning the forward mapping $f_{v \rightarrow p}: \mathcal{V} \rightarrow \mathcal{P}$.
 The \textit{inverse problem}, also referred to as Full Waveform Inversion (FWI), is then to learn the reverse mapping $f_{p \rightarrow v}: \mathcal{P} \rightarrow \mathcal{V}$ for inferring velocity maps $v$ given observations of $p$.